Usage

 Installation

-npm install --save-dev storybook-infa-usage
+npm i storybook-infa-usage

 // .storybook/main.ts

-import type { StorybookConfig } from '@storybook/your-framework';
+import type { StorybookConfig } from "@storybook/your-framework";

 const config: StorybookConfig = {